jwkr2004/FBLA-React-Project/README.md

 ![FBLA Verification SS3](https://github.com/jwkr2004/FBLA-React-Project/assets/93623064/df6711fd-cbec-4a24-b63c-ed8ec72c8b74)

-Then we use UseEffect and Axios to transfer data back and forth to our react and express server by get and posting on the backend server.
+Then we use UseEffect and Axios to transfer data back and forth to our react and express server by getting and posting on the backend server.

 React Server